Applied and Clinical Psychology BSc (Hons)

 Becoming a Researcher

 All psychologists require basic skills in understanding, designing, reporting and communicating research and this module will provide a grounding in these areas.
 As a science, psychology is driven by the empirical analysis of human behaviour.
 In this module you’ll start with a question of interest and formulate hypotheses to test, design, and implement a study to collect data to be analysed.
-You will then go on to develop an understanding of how to apply statistical analyses to data in order to draw valid and reliable inferences as to how and why people think and behave in a certain way.
+You will then go on to develop an understanding of how to apply statistical analysis to data in order to draw valid and reliable inferences as to how and why people think and behave in a certain way.

 The Psychology of Everyday Life